Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Introduction

-In this paper, we propose to evaluate a convolutional neural network (CNN) as a reconstructor instead of a matrix.
+In this paper, we propose to evaluate how one can mitigate non-linearities in a PWFS by implementing a non-linear wavefront reconstructor derived using deep learning.
+We limit ourselves to a traditional AO setup where each WFS measurement is processed for wavefront reconstruction independently, therefore focusing on spatial effects as opposed to temporal effects.
+We refer to our previous work \cite{Hafeez2022} for an attempt to use machine learning in order to predict atmospheric turbulence by taking advantage of short-range temporal correlations.
+Specifically, a convolutional neural network (CNN) as a reconstructor is evaluated as a substitute for a linear system.
 The CNN is built through standard machine learning methods by training on simulated wavefront maps representative of typical wavefronts measured by AO systems.
 We show that the CNN is able to capture non-linearities in the measurement process and provide a reconstruction accuracy that is significantly better than the linear reconstructor.